Never calm, always blatant…

 Cipher-like, systems of composition appear formulaic yet also expressive.
 Measured grids create friction with the erratic angles and eccentric textures they appear within and upon.
 Full of verve, there is also a strangely decorative aspect to these works, they point towards the warp and weft of weaving, modernist textiles, even pixel-like, computer-generated images.
 Strata are boldly placed, located and layered to create elaborate constructions, dynamic intensities and vital forces.

-Peter Gouge (Auckland, 1984) is currently based in Florida, USA.
-He has a Bacelor of Design from Unitec, Auckland.
-(2009) and is completing his Masters of Design in 2016.
+Peter Gouge (Auckland, 1984) is currently based in Christchiurch after returning from six years living in Florida, USA where he completed an MFA at the University of Florida.
+He also has a Bachelor of Design from Unitec, Auckland.
+(2009) and a Masters of Design (2016).
 In recent years he has had solo exhibitions at The Young in Wellington (17 Paintings, 2015 and Dusted in Memphis, 2014) and Tim Melville Gallery (Never Calm, 2013).
 His work has been included in the exhibitions Between Lines: Peter Gouge and Zoe Rapley, City Gallery, Wellington (2012); Five Years, Tim Melville Gallery (2012); Too Little Too Late, Snake Pit Gallery (2012); Ideas Spinning Outwards Forever, Tim Melville Gallery (2011).
 In 2014 his work was shown by Hamish McKay Gallery at Spring 1883 in Melbourne and in the same year he was featured in Art Collector magazine (Australia) as an emerging artist to watch.

 For additional information and a complete CV please contact the gallery.